Fiat: History

-On 11 July 1899, Giovanni Agnelli was part of the group of founding members of FIAT, Fabbrica Italiana di Automobili Torino.
-The first Fiat plant opened in 1900 with 35 staff making 24 cars.
+On 11 July 1899, Giovanni Agnelli was part of the group of founding members of FIAT, Fabbrica Italiana Automobili Torino.
+The first FIAT plant opened in 1900 with 35 staff making 24 cars.
 Known from the beginning for the talent and creativity of its engineering staff, by 1903 Fiat made a small profit and produced 135 cars; this grew to 1,149 cars by 1906.
 The company then went public selling shares via the Milan stock exchange.

-Agnelli led the company until his death in 1945, while Vittorio Valletta administered the firm's daily activities.
-Its first car, the 3 ½ CV (of which only 24 copies were built, all bodied by Alessio of Turin) was based on a design purchased from Ceirano GB & C and had a 697 cc boxer twin engine.
-In 1903, Fiat produced its first truck.
-In 1908, the first Fiat was exported to the US.
-That same year, the first Fiat aircraft engine was produced.
-Also around the same time, Fiat taxis became popular in Europe.
+Giovanni Agnelli led the company until his death in 1945, while Vittorio Valletta administered the firm's daily activities.
+Its first car, the 3 ½ HP (of which only 24 copies were built, all bodied by Alessio of Turin) was based on a design purchased from Ceirano GB & C and had a 697 cc boxer twin engine.
+In 1903, FIAT produced its first truck.
+In 1908, the first FIAT was exported to the US.
+That same year, the first FIAT aircraft engine was produced.
+Also around the same time, FIAT taxis became popular in Europe.